darius522/spain-net/README.md

 # Companion code for the paper "SPAIN-NET: Spatially-Informed Stereophonic Music Source Separation"

 ## Note: This code repository has been directly adapted from the __asteroid__ implementation's.
-Beaware: heavy refactoring underway
+Beware: heavy refactoring underway